Integralist/integralist.co.uk/content/posts/python-mocking.md

 foo()  # Executing foo... (notice the 'side effect of print is executed again)
 ```

+> [!NOTE]
-> Note: debugging this isn't always obvious.
+> debugging this isn't always obvious.
 Later on I demonstrate how to [mock the builtin `open` function](#mock-builtin-open-function), and in that scenario I stumbled across this issue, because although I wasn't mocking the top level function itself (I was mocking the call to `open` within), the contents of the file being opened was what was returned and being cached.

 ## Mock Module Level/Global Variables